 At Stonewater Adolescent Recovery Center, we focus on the treatment of adolescent boys.
 Our treatment programs include addiction recovery and mental health disorders such as Attention Deficit Hyperactivity Disorder or ADHD.
-Learn more about our dual diagnosis treatment program and dedicated programs for ADHD students with learning challenges by calling 662.373.2828 today.
+Learn more about our dual diagnosis ADHD treatment program, and dedicated programs for students with learning challenges by calling 662.373.2828 today.

 Inattentive Symptoms of ADHD:

 - Careless mistakes on assignments

 - Has organizational issues with assignments and belongings

 - Loses books, jackets, backpacks, and sports equipment frequently

 Hyperactive Symptoms of ADHD:

 - Fidgets and squirms frequently